HC Learning Outcomes

 It's more challenging to say what honors pedagogy is.
 The inaugural Honors Faculty Professional Learning Community identified four key characteristics of honors courses.

-Want to teach an honors course?
+Want to teach an honors colloquium?
+Have an idea for an honors course?
 Take a look at what it takes, and submit your idea to the HC.

-Contact the HC Associate Dean Susan Rodgers at [email protected]
+Contact the HC Associate Dean Troy Hall at [email protected]